Are you looking for a way to set up Vimeo analytics tracking on your WordPress site to see how your embedded Vimeo videos are performing?

 For each video, you’ll see plays, average watch time, average percentage watched, and completion rate.

-Where to Find Vimeo Analytics in Google Analytics
+Step 5: Tracking Vimeo in Google Analytics

 Once you’ve given it a few days for video data to be gathered, you can look at how your Vimeo videos are performing in Google Analytics.